dennyabrahamsinaga/dennysinaga.com/content/blog/pointer-overflow-ctf-2023.md

 console.log(z.join("_"));
 ```

-This code is part of the Zuul function and essentially converts a specific hexadecimal string (Gatekeeper[0]) to ASCII characters, performs some mathematical and string operations, and then prints the result in a specific format.
+This code is part of the Zuul function and essentially converts a given hexadecimal string (Gatekeeper[0]) to ASCII characters, performs some mathematical and string operations, and then prints the result in a specific format.

 Here's what we get: